If I had a dollar for every person I’ve heard say…

 - How to Become a Top Freelance Consultant

-- How to Teach Yoga Teacher Online
+- How to Teach Yoga Online

 - How to Be an Online Fitness Coach

 So many teachers want to travel, and they have summers off too!
 But so few of them realize they already have potential digital nomad jobs!